Ashanti Sizzles In Tight Ruched Miniskirt, Flaunts Thick Thighs

 Another follower asked when her next album would be released.

-Just last month, Ashanti chatted with Hollywood Life about her collaboration with Pretty Little Thing, as well as about her upcoming album.
+Just last month, Ashanti chatted with Hollywood Life about her collaboration with Pretty Little Thing, as well as her upcoming album.

 “I have records with Swae Lee, WizKid, Tori Lanez, and Jeremih.
 A bunch of other people who I don’t want to say so there are some surprises!
 [I’m] extremely excited about the new music.
 [I’m] working on the EP with Metro Boomin.
 We have so many different records and the vibe is just a real Ashanti R&B sound but 2019 infused with a lot of stuff that I’ve never said.”

 Fans who want to know all the latest about Ashanti’s career will want to make sure they’re following the songstress on Instagram.
-She frequently posts teasers for upcoming concerts and performances, and also shares videos and behind the scenes snaps from music video shoots.
+She frequently posts teasers for upcoming concerts and performances and also shares videos and behind the scenes snaps from music video shoots.